spacemeshos/product/smapp_wallets_flows.md

 1. User uses the `wallet` screen features
 1. User switches to `network` screen to view network status.

+> User is only prompted to connect ledger wallet when the user needs to sign a new transaction or when user selects to add a new account, and the wallet is a ledger wallet and not a standard one.

 --------

-### Creating a Ledger Wallet
+### Flow 7.
+Creating a Ledger Wallet (using Local Node or Public Api Service)

-> User goal: use a ledger device so sign spacemesh transactions.
+> User goal: User has a standard wallet.
+He's like to use a Ledger device so sign spacemesh transactions.
+To ahcieve this he needs to create a new Ledger wallet.

 1. App displays an `add new wallet` command in the `unlock wallet` screen.
-1. User clicks on the add new wallet command.
+1. User clicks on the `add new wallet` command.
-1. App displays the `network selection` screen (local node or public api)
+1. App displays the `network selection` screen (local node or public api).
-1. User chooses one of the options for the wallet (local or public)
+1. User chooses one of the options for the wallet (local or public).
 1. App display the `wallet setup` screen.
 1. User selects to setup a ledger wallet.
 1. App attempts to connect to ledger device using the sm ledger sdk.